Meticulously crafted omakase from a Jiro protégé. Exquisite, high-quality sushi w/ perfect rice & approachable prices.

 Important Note

-Some diners feel the restaurant has slightly declined in quality or that newer establishments offer comparable experiences for less money.
-One review mentioned a fishy smell, and another had a negative experience with a frozen piece of fish early in the restaurant's history.
+Some diners note a potential decline in quality or a more formal, less lively atmosphere compared to other omakase experiences, especially post-COVID.
+One commenter recalled a negative experience with a frozen piece of fish early in the restaurant's history.

 Positive"This commenter personally prefers Nakazawa among the mentioned options, though they also note Noz 17 and Noz Market as good choices."